Celestia-End/capstone-1/README.md

     - Type 2) to add a payment
     - Type 3) to view your ledger
     - Type X) to exit the program
+---

+This code is brought to you by yours truly, Jetbrains™